-The respondent is a 41-year-old Tunisian man who traveled with four other Tunisian men, aged between 23 and 41.
-On the 4th of May, they took a taxi from Edirne to Kırklareli.
-They then walked about 45 kilometres.
-The day after, in the afternoon, they crossed the Bulgarian – Turkish border
+The respondent is a 41-year-old man from Tunisia who traveled with four other Tunisian men, aged between 23 and 41.
+On the 4th of May, they took a taxi from Edirne to Kırklareli and walked about 45 kilometres.
+The day after, in the afternoon, they crossed the Bulgarian – Turkish border.

-Once in Bulgaria, they walked around 150 kilometres over the course of 7 days, through mountains, forests, and agricultural fields.
-When they eventually ended up at the entrance of the city of Burgas, it was around 7 AM and they split into 2 groups.
-The respondent and one of the men would go to the bus station to get five bus tickets to Sofia, while the three other men would stay at the entrance of the city and join them one hour afterward.
+Once in Bulgaria, the respondent recalled walking around 150 kilometres over the course of seven days, through mountains, forests, and agricultural fields.
+When they eventually ended up at the entrance to the city of Burgas, it was around seven o’clock in the morning, and they split into 2 groups, described the respondent.
+The plan was for the respondent and one of the men to go to the bus station and buy five bus tickets to Sofia, while the other three men would stay at the entrance of the city and join them one hour later, recounted the respondent.

-The respondent and his friend waited about 30 minutes at the entrance of the station.
-The respondent described the station as a “proper police station” where there were more than 20 police officers, some wearing civilian clothes, some in green uniforms or in black uniforms.
-When he entered the police station, the respondent recalled that there were also six German-speaking officers (two women and four men) in the yard of the station.
-They were all dressed in civilian clothes – jeans and pullovers – and had a badge with pictures of their face and the EU flag.
-Some of them were “holding a book and a pen, and watching about 15 Bulgarian officers training in the yard”.
+When he entered the station, the respondent recalled six more German-speaking officers (two women and four men) in the yard of the station.
+They were all dressed in civilian clothes – jeans and pullovers – and had a badge with pictures of their face and the EU flag, explained the respondent; some of them were “holding a book and a pen, and watching about 15 Bulgarian officers training in the yard”.

-A Bulgarian officer wearing light green pants and a grey shirt with the Bulgarian flag on the arm and “a lot of stars on his shoulders” took the respondent and his friend to an office room which was 3 metres by 4 and had some windows.
+An officer, described by the respondent as Bulgarian, wearing light green pants and a grey shirt with the Bulgarian flag on the arm and “a lot of stars on his shoulders”, took the respondent and his friend to an office room that was approximately three by four meters and had some windows.
 The respondent recalled that there was a table, a computer, and some chairs.

 “He took everything out from our pocket (money, phone), our belts and our shoes; then gave us everything back and asked us to sit on a chair”.

-Then entered a female French translator wearing civilian clothes, three persons (one woman and two men) who spoke German and that the respondent described as German officers; and one Bulgarian officer wearing a black uniform who had the task to take note of the conversations.
-First, one of the German officers asked some questions in German to the friend of the respondent who said that he could understand a bit of German.
-But since the conversation was not fluent, the French translator took over.
+First, one of the German officers asked some questions in German to the respondent’s friend because he said that he could understand a bit of German.
+However, since the conversation was not fluent, the French translator took over.
 “One of the German officers talked to the French translator in German and she was translating the questions to us”, explained the respondent.

 The respondent was asked to give his full personal details (name, date of birth, exact address in Tunisia, family status, etc.).
 “I showed my address to her on the map of her phone,” specified the respondent.

-The respondent had also to explain how they traveled from Tunisia to Bulgaria and if they crossed from Turkey.
-The respondent explained that they crossed the sea from Tunisia to Italy; then made their way to France, before getting to Romania, from where they went through the Danube to reach Bulgaria.
+The respondent also had to explain how they traveled from Tunisia to Bulgaria and if they had crossed from Turkey.
+The respondent outlined how they crossed the sea from Tunisia to Italy, then made their way to France, before getting to Romania, and following the Danube to reach Bulgaria.